15 (No Cost) Employee Wellness Strategies and Health Promotion Ideas

 California has less than half of the smoking rate of Kentucky because California has created a culture and environment that discourages tobacco use.
 California has made it easier to quit and much harder to smoke than just about any other state.
 They have created a culture of health at home and in the workplace; it’s much easier to avoid tobacco.

-To see similar results at your employee health promotion program, you need to start by creating a healthy culture.
+To see similar results at your employee health promotion program, you need to start by creating a healthy culture that guides them towards investing their time in employee wellness strategies.
 Below is a list of health promotion ideas and employee wellness strategies that will help you create a healthy culture at work.

-When you incorporate these culture change ideas into an organized and structured wellness program you will improve employee health and reduce healthcare costs.
+When you incorporate these employee wellness strategies and culture change ideas into an organized wellness program you will improve employee health and reduce healthcare costs.
 Done right, it looks like this.

 Have little or no wellness program budget?
-That is okay.
-Besides many of the no-cost wellness strategies shown below, you can find even more low-cost wellness strategies and activities in this article.
+That’s okay, many of the no-cost employee wellness strategies shown below are free.
+You can find even more low-cost wellness strategies and activities in this article.

 1. Prepare and distribute a list of healthy dining options within a 2-mile radius of your workplace